G-Boronad/Arduino-air-quality-analyser/readme.md

 * LED is connected to D3 plug on Grove shield

 ## Functions
-When the program is starting, you have to make a choice between the three functions of the analyser.
+When the program is starting, you have to make a choice between the three functions of the analyser:
-* display sensor values on the LCD screen
+* display sensor values on the LCD screen;
-* data logging on sd card
+* data logging on sd card;
-* send data to Node-Red thrue serial link
+* send data to Node-Red thrue serial link.

 I use an automat like below to make this choice
 ![](automat.png)
 ## Node-Red